Campbell Scientific (Canada) Corp.

 by Victoria JL Fisher

-Campbell Scientific (Canada) was founded as a Canadian-owned subsidiary of the Utah company Campbell Scientific in 1970 by Claude Labine.
+Campbell Scientific (Canada) was founded as a Canadian-owned subsidiary of the Utah company Campbell Scientific in 1978 by Claude Labine.
 Labine had encountered Campbell Scientific’s dataloggers during an oilsands project near Fort McMurray.
-Seeing the potential in the instruments, he negotiated the right to sell the dataloggers in Canada under the new company.
+Seeing the potential in the instruments, he negotiated the rights in 1978 to sell the dataloggers in Canada under the new company.
 Although Campbell Scientific (Canada) never manufactured the dataloggers, it did modify and repackage the imported models for use in Canadian environments, including protection against colder weather, and longer operation without being serviced.

 Like Ontario company Guildine Instruments, Campbell Scientific (Canada) found an early niche in commercialising and improving existing instruments for broader sale.
 This CSMAL01 snow-depth sensor was initially developed based on an earlier design as a low-cost, reliable instrument by the Atmospheric Environment Services of Environment Canada to remotely monitor changes in snow depth.
 It works by measuring the time elapsed for echoes of ultrasonic sound pulses it emits and is intended to collect and transmit data for months unattended.